menaattia/arabic-fake-news/README.md

 ### Installing Requirements

-All dependencies used in the project are listed in the `requirements.txt` file and can be installed using the terminal command `pip install <package-name>`.
+All dependencies used in the project are listed in the `requirements.txt` file and can be installed using the terminal command `pip install -r requirements.txt`.

 <!--## Usage
 To Run the experiments please run the following code,